NerdNu/NerdOre/README.md

 | `max-nearby-entities`   | integer | If set, then this configures the maximum number of similar entities within spawning range of the spawner without it shutting down. |

-It is envisaged that the most common use of `block-state` and `replacement-state` is to change the type of spawned mobs by replacing `SPAWNER` with `SPAWNER`.
+It is envisaged that the most common use of `block-state` and `replacement-state` will be to change the type of spawned mobs by replacing `SPAWNER` with `SPAWNER`.
 For example, to turn 25% of skeleton and zombie spawners in the overworld into creeper spawners or husk spawners in a 2:1 ratio:
 ```